apache/apisix/README.md

 ## Installation

-APISIX Installed and tested in the following systems, and the version of OpenResty MUST >= 1.15.8.1:
+APISIX Installed and tested in the following systems(OpenResty MUST >= 1.15.8.1, or Tengine >= 2.3.2):

 - CentOS 7
 - Ubuntu 16.04